backstreetbrogrammer/58_IntroductionToAlgorithmicTrading/README.md

 - **Input Market Data**: The algorithm receives real-time market data, including prices, volumes, and other relevant information.
 - **Analyze Data**: The algorithm analyzes the incoming data using predefined rules and strategies.
-- **Generate Signals**: Based on the analysis, the algorithm generates buy or sell signals.
+- **Generate Signals**: Based on the analysis, the algorithm generates buy or sell or hold signals.
 - **Execute Orders**: The algorithm executes the trades based on the generated signals.
 - **Monitor Performance**: The algorithm continuously monitors the performance of executed trades and adjusts strategies as needed.